 “However, the European regulator has specifically left influencer marketing outside of the DSA, and in my opinion, wrongfully so.
 Influencer marketing is a buzzword, but the underlying phenomenon of native advertising is a long-standing problem in the world of advertising: the cat and mouse game of hiding advertising and influencing audiences.
 We’ve seen this with product placement, with native ads as news editorials and now with social media content”, says Goanta.
 “At Utrecht University’s Governing the social media and data economy group, we want to chart more clearly the harms that emerge in this evolving social media landscape and how they can best be regulated.”

 José Van Dijck agrees, the European Union’s Digital Services Act is a step in the right direction to strengthen platform governance.
 Besides, we need to invest in alternatives to corporate platforms.
-Van Dijck is cooperating with public organisations in public media, cultural heritage, festivals, museums and education to define how a fully socially responsible would look like under the project Public Spaces – Internet for the common good.
+Van Dijck is cooperating with public organisations in public media, cultural heritage, festivals, museums and education to define how a fully socially responsible online space would look like under the project Public Spaces – Internet for the common good.

 The main goal is “to design a stack of platforms where users are not viewed as exploitable assets or data sources, but as equal partners that share a common public interest.
 Existing alternative platforms based on public values need to be made accessible and interoperable, while new ones may have to be designed.
 This is not simply a technical process but also requires serious reflection on the (local) governance and moderation of platforms.”